 - Wear a properly fitted helmet: This goes for all cyclists, adults or children, regardless of where they ride and if they are on a road.
 According to Safekids.org, helmets reduce the chance of head injury by 45 percent.
 Buy one that fits.

 - Visibility is important: Make sure that children’s bikes have reflectors and even lights.
 Wearing bright colors is also a good idea.

 Bike safety is a combination of using your head and protecting your head.
 There are no guarantees in life, but these tips can help reduce or avoid injury to cyclists of all ages.
-If you or your child one is injured in a bike accident, it’s always advisable to seek medical attention.
-An attorney can also be helpful if the injury is the results of negligence of a motorist.
+If you or your child is injured in a bike accident, it’s always advisable to seek medical attention.
+An attorney can also be helpful if the injury is the result of negligence of a motorist.